Shelter 2 800x300

 Guests in the Beacon and Haven are served nutritious meals, have access to personal hygiene supplies and laundry services, the Vancouver Coastal Health nursing team, and a diverse slate of job skills, education, and living skills programming.

-Overnight Shelters
+Overnight Shelter

 Winter Shelter Services

 Harbour Light has been a grateful participant in the winter shelter strategy, made possible by partnership between BC Housing and the City of Vancouver.
-The Beacon Annex (24-hours) and Anchor (overnight) shelters opened for the season on November 1st, and have been extended through October 2018.

 Operating Principles